Madhavan11601828/Getting-and-Cleaning-Data-Course-Project/README.md

 ### New Generated Data set
 The new generated dataset contained variables calculated based on the mean and standard deviation.
 Each row of the dataset is an average of each activity type for all subjects.

-### The code was written based on the instruction of this assignment
+### This assignment was made on the basis of following instructions mentioned
 Read training and test dataset into R environment.
 Read variable names into R envrionment.
 Read subject index into R environment.